Ishan12z1/Cotiviti-Intern-Submission/README.md

 - **Graceful degradation** — full offline mock mode means the app and the test suite need no network or API key.
 - **Tested** — **32 passing tests** across the engine, validator, extractor, and patcher.

+## Research direction

+Beyond the working app, this POC is a vehicle for a research question:

+> **Can a generative model safely accelerate the translation of natural-language healthcare
+> policy into structured, auditable claim-review logic — without ceding decision authority to
+> the model?**

+The architecture here is a concrete hypothesis about *how* to do that: keep the LLM upstream as a **drafting/revision assistant**, gate its output behind schema + format validation and a human approval step, and make every final decision in deterministic, testable code with traceable source evidence.

+**How a fuller study would evaluate it:**
+- **Extraction fidelity** — drafted rules vs. expert-authored gold rules (field-level precision/recall on codes, thresholds, and evidence spans).
+- **Reviewer leverage** — time-to-approve and edits-per-rule vs. authoring from scratch.
+- **Safety / catch-rate** — how reliably validation + approval reject malformed or ungrounded drafts, measured on adversarial/seeded-error policies.
+- **Decision correctness** — engine outcomes against labelled synthetic claims, with error analysis across PASS / FAIL / NEEDS_REVIEW / NOT_APPLICABLE.

+**What this POC already surfaced** (findings worth carrying into the report):
+- **A codeable / clinical boundary.** A faithful extraction of NCD 210.14 leaves criteria like the ≥20 pack-year history *un-encodable* from claim fields — a useful signal about where rule automation stops and human/clinical judgment must take over.
+- **Faithfulness vs. demonstrability tension.** The more strictly a rule mirrors the source policy, the fewer claims it auto-decides — arguing for evaluation on *real, code-rich* policies (e.g. LCDs with explicit ICD-10 indication lists), not just illustrative ones.
+- **Evidence grounding matters.** Carrying a verbatim `source_evidence` span through to the audit log is what makes a drafted rule defensible; verifying that span actually appears in the policy text is a natural next guardrail.

+**Future work:** real LCDs with ICD-10 indication groups, multi-rule policies, an automated evidence-grounding check, and a gold-rule evaluation harness to put numbers on the questions above.

 ## Quickstart